pietroborrello/ghidra-atom-microcode/README.md

 ### Instructions

-Each ghidra instruction will be composed by a microcode instruction and possibly by a sequence word, that either influences control flow after the instruction execution (`eflow`), or sets up some of synchronization before execution.
+Each ghidra instruction will be composed by a microcode instruction and possibly by a sequence word, that either influences control flow after the instruction execution (`eflow`), or sets up some of synchronization before execution (or both).

+### Functions

+`chip-red-pill/uCodeDisasm` already identified and named lot of functions inside the dumped code.
+All of these symbols are automatically loaded in Ghidra.
+The autoanalysis starts from these defined functions and performs recursive disassembly.
+To disassemble code not reached by the autoanalysis, press `D`.
+Then press `F` to define function starting from the address under the cursor, that will be analysed and decompiled.

 ## Open Problems